SAP-samples/teched2022-DA181/exercises/Exercise_4_Replicate_Calcview/README.md

-# Setup Replication from SAP HANA Platform to SAP HANA Cloud
+# Exercise 4 - Setup calculation view replication from SAP HANA Platform to SAP HANA Cloud

 In this exercise, we will replicate the calculation views modeling and/or imported from the previous exercises.
 - The first exercise was modeling using SAP HANA Studio and the models are saved in repository and the calculation view is created in schema.